kt-eller/help-pages/pages/viewing-frn-data.md

         - User-generated FCDL Date
         - Revised RCDL Date
         - Last Modified Timestamp
+    - Wave Number
+    - Function type
+    - Purpose type
+    - Special construction
+    - ECF
     - Order By: Personalize the order in which forms appear
-    - Function Type: Filter by type of function being fulfilled by the Form 471
-    - Product Type: Filter by product
-    - Purpose Type: Filter by purpose
-    - Funding Status: Select filters for the status of the Form 471
-        - Pending
-        - Funded
-        - Denied
-        - Cancelled
-    - Special Construction: Toggle if there is special construction necessary for the Form 471
-    - Service Provider Name: Search for Form 471s by Service Provider
-    - Service Provider Number: Search for Form 471s by Service Number
-3. Click the Apply Filters button to search for the form
+3. Click on the desired form to view its basic information in a drop-down

 **Finding the Form 471**\
 After applying filters, the search function will display a list of Form 471s that best suit the filters.